Mocha vs Latte (All You Wanna Know!)

 Whole milk is the most commonly used milk for both Mochas and Lattes, as it produces a creamy texture and a rich taste.
 However, other milk options are also popular, such as skim milk, soy milk, almond milk, oat milk, or coconut milk.

-A mocha typically contains more caffeine than a latte since dark chocolate syrup also contains caffeine.
+A mocha typically contains more caffeine than a latte since cocoa powder and dark chocolate also contain some caffeine.

 A standard 12 oz serving of Mocha coffee has around 150 mg of caffeine.
 While a 12 oz serving of a typical latte prepared with a double shot Espresso has around 120-133 mg of caffeine.

-The Calorie count of a Mocha is also higher than Latte.
+The Calorie count of a Mocha is a lot higher than Latte.

 So, If you’re watching your calorie intake, a latte may be a better choice